About BSI

 Sadia Hussein is the CEO and founder of Brighter Society Initiative (BSI)Kenya an organisation focused on empowering communities and promoting gender equality.She is a women’s right advocate,FGM survivor and champion dedicated to ending female genital mutilation..She holds a bachelor’s degree in Business Management Studies(Human Resource Option)with two impactful books on FGM The hidden scars of Female Genital Mutilation and

-A new dawn Children Her tireless advocacy has earned her numerous accolades including the commonwealth Points of Light Award [2021] by Her Majesty the Queen ,a presidential Recognition Award during the Generation Equality Launch in Kenya[2021],the Human Rights Defender of the Year Award[2018]
+Her tireless advocacy has earned her numerous accolades including the commonwealth Points of Light Award [2021] by Her Majesty the Queen ,a presidential Recognition Award during the Generation Equality Launch in Kenya[2021],the Human Rights Defender of the Year Award[2018]

 Our Offices...